Kik449/musicterm/README.md

 12: exit - To EXIT the program

 All this is in manual.txt :)
+## Configuration
+This script is configured using bash colors.
+[Here](https://dev.to/ifenna__/adding-colors-to-bash-scripts-48g4) is a simple guide.
+Set the volume from 0-100 in string format not int (save the value from 0-100 between '"') In the config file you can also change the banner text in banner_text.
 ## Installing
 Ffplay is needed, install it depending of your operating system or linux ditro.
 ```